Uniform Complexity for Text Generation: Testing for (In)consistencies from the Prompt-Continuation Pairs

 \subsection{Discourse Features}

-For the last linguistic feature set investigated, we look at discourse in the form of \textit{averages of unique and non-unique entity presence} that can affect working memory load as well as \textit{local coherence distance measures} which captures distribution and transitions of entities in a passage \cite{barzilay2008modeling,guinaudeau-strube-2013-graph}. \citet{feng-etal-2009-cognitively} previously applied these cognitively-motivated features for assessing reading difficulty in the case of adults with intellectual disabilities.
-Table~\ref{tab:discourse_table} shows 10 discourse-level features extracted from the prompt-continuation pairs where majority of the features have shown significant difference for all models.
-This finding may hint that the generated continuations from the three models have dissimilar levels of dependencies with respect to the prompts or vice versa.
+For the last linguistic feature set investigated, we look at discourse in the form of \textit{averages of unique and non-unique entity presence} that can affect working memory load as well as \textit{local coherence distance measures} which captures distribution and transitions of entities in a passage \cite{barzilay2008modeling,guinaudeau-strube-2013-graph}. \citet{feng-etal-2009-cognitively} previously applied these cognitively motivated features for assessing reading difficulty in the case of adults with intellectual disabilities.
+Table~\ref{tab:discourse_table} shows the 10 discourse-level features extracted from the prompt-continuation pairs where the majority of the features have non-uniformity for both humans and GPT-2 models.
+Without any observable pattern of uniformity, this finding generally suggests that the generated continuations have dissimilar levels of dependencies with respect to the prompts and vice versa.